oasisprotocol/oasis-core/docs/adr/0011-incoming-runtime-messages.md

     // Caller is the address of the caller authenticated by the consensus layer.
     Caller staking.Address `json:"caller"`

+    // Tag is an optional tag provided by the caller which is ignored and can be used to match
+    // processed incoming message events later.
+    Tag uint64 `json:"tag,omitempty"`

     // Fee is the fee sent into the runtime as part of the message being sent.
     // The fee is transferred before the message is processed by the runtime.
     Fee quantity.Quantity `json:"fee,omitempty"`